jakevdp/lpproj/README.md

-# Locality Preserving Projection in Python
+# Locality Preserving Projections in Python

 This is a Python implementation of Locality Preserving Projections (LPP), compatible with scikit-learn.